-In summary, so long as a landowner or burner adheres to the four requirements of the Act, including (1) the supervision of at least one certified prescribed burn manager, absent the consent of the landowner, (2) preparation of a witnessed or notarized burn plan, (3) obtaining a permit, (4) adherence to other laws and rules of the State for prescribed burning, and conducts the burn with reasonable care, the burner is likely to be protected from civil liability. §§ 9-13-273(a), 9-13-273(b), 9-13-274.
+In summary, so long as a landowner or burner adheres to the four requirements of the Act, including (1) the supervision of at least one certified prescribed burn manager, absent the consent of the landowner, (2) a permit, (3) a witnessed or notarized burn plan, (4) adherence to other laws and rules of the State for prescribed burning, and, conducts the burn with reasonable care, the burner is likely to be protected from civil liability. §§ 9-13-273(a), 9-13-273(b), 9-13-274.